dwyl/tidy/README.md

 help you **declutter, tidy & organize** your **_physical_ environment** so you can start living your "***best life***".

+## Is there a "Market" for this App?

+Most definitely, yes.
+If we can build something that helps people declutter, donate and systematize their real world the potential for revenue is significant.

 # When? ⏳